 Credit cards for bad credit are, as the name suggests, credit cards which are available even if you have a bad or poor credit history.
 If you use a bad credit credit card properly, over time your credit score could improve.
 But what is bad credit, and who is eligible for such cards?
 And how do bad credit cards differ from normal cards?

-The term ‘bad credit’ is a bit of a misnomer.
-In basic terms, it means that your credit history is less than perfect – usually that you have been late or defaulted on some payments – and you are, as a result, perceived by any potential credit providers as being somewhat higher risk.
-However, if you are new to credit altogether (just turned 18, or have never borrowed money or paid a bill before), you may fall under this description too, simply because you have never had the chance to prove your creditworthiness.
+The term ‘bad credit’ can often be incorrect in some cases.
+It means that your credit history is less than perfect.
+This is usually because you have been late or defaulted on some payments and so are perceived by any potential credit providers as being a higher risk.
+However, if you are new to credit altogether (just turned 18, or have never borrowed money or paid a bill before), you may fall under this description too.
+This is simply because you have never had the chance to prove your creditworthiness.

 Rather than ‘bad credit’, then, it is probably more accurate to call it ‘not good credit’ – but that’s a bit of mouthful when you use it in a sentence…

-You can check the state of your own credit history by applying to one (or all) of the three credit reference agencies – Experian, Equifax or CallCredit – either online, over the phone or by post.
-The three agencies must provide you a statutory report for £2 upon request – or alternatively you can sign up for one of their online services, which range from completely free to quite expensive (£15 per month).
+You can check the state of your own credit history by applying to one (or all) of the 3 credit reference agencies.
+These are Experian, Equifax or TransUnion.
+You can apply online, over the phone or by post.
+These 3 agencies will provide you with a statutory report upon request.
+Alternatively, you can sign up for one of their online services, which range from completely free to around £15 per month.

 Once you have received your credit report, you should ensure that all of the details and records are correct.
 If there are any anomalies, you should contact the agency immediately and request that the information is amended or removed.

-If, after checking your report, you find that you do indeed have a poor credit score, then it makes sense to refrain from applying for conventional credit cards as you are unlikely to be successful.
+If, after checking your report, you find that you do indeed have a poor credit score, then it's worth refraining from applying for conventional credit cards.
+This is because you are unlikely to be successful.
 Multiple failed credit applications can have a further detrimental effect on your credit rating, too.